 - Identifying the right technology platform for privileged access.

-- Delivering a solution that meets both the short and long-term solution.
+- Delivering a solution that meets both the short and long-term solutions.

 The iQuasar Solution